 Agency Portal

 Welcome to the Rhode Island Community Food Bank Member Agency Portal.
-Here you’ll find the documents, forms and toolkits on membership and food safety to help you manage your Food Bank member program.
-If you need assistance, please contact Jennifer Hazard, Agency Programs Administrative Coordinator.
+Here current member agencies will find the documents, forms and toolkits on membership and food safety to help manage Food Bank member programs.
+If you are a current member agency and need assistance, please contact Jennifer Hazard, Agency Programs Administrative Coordinator.
+If you are not a current member agency and would like to learn more, visit our Member Agency page About Our Member Agencies.

 Agency Orientations

 • Agency orientations are required for new staff and volunteers who order online or pick up at the Food Bank.
 Our orientations are in person at the Food Bank.
-View our October-December 2024 schedule here, and our January-March 2025 schedule here.
+View our January-March 2025 schedule here, and our April-June 2025 schedule here.

 • Do you have new staff members or volunteers helping with your food program?
 Sign them up for one of our trainings to learn everything they need to know about Food Bank membership, how to order online, and more.
 This training is required for anyone ordering and/or picking up product from the Food Bank.
 After attending, participants are then considered ‘qualified shoppers’ on behalf of your program.